dioptre/snappy-start/README.md

 The idea for this tool comes from Kenton Varda, who proposed using a "record/replay" approach, using `ptrace()` to monitor syscalls so that they can later be replayed.

+Mark Seaborn put together an initial working end-to-end implementation.

+Kenton is now extending it to support more system calls.